fabiommendes/elm-sexpr/README.md

     }

--- This converts JSON data such as ["date", 2017, 10, 1] to Elm date values
+-- This creates a decoder that reads JSON data such as ["date", 2017, 10, 1] -- and convert it to Elm date values

-dateDecoder = sexpr3 "date" (Date, int, int, int)
+date = exp3 ("date", int, int, int) Date
 ```

 ## Basic usage: encoding